wp-plugins/share-this/trunk/README.txt

 = NEW =

-**[CopyNShare](http://support.sharethis.com/customer/portal/articles/517332#copynshare)** is a new ShareThis widget feature in open beta that that !
+**[CopyNShare](http://support.sharethis.com/customer/portal/articles/517332#copynshare)**is a new ShareThis widget feature in open beta that that !
 CopyNShare is the new ShareThis widget feature in open beta that enables you to track the shares that occur when a user copies and pastes your website's URL or content.
 ShareThis adds a special #hashtag at the end of your address bar URL to keep track of where your content is being shared on the web, from Facebook, Twitter to emails, etc. When a user copies text within your site, a “See more: yourURL.com#SThashtag” will appear after the pasted text.
-Enable CopyNShare for your widget!!
+Enable CopyNShare for your widget!
 [FAQs](http://support.sharethis.com/customer/portal/articles/517332#copynshare)

 **Hovering Bar** is now available to WordPress users!
 Always present on the left or right side of content, the Hovering Bar makes it easier for your users to share.
 It's always in view - even when your users scroll up and down the page.
 [Get the Hovering Bar Now!](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration#Plugin-Options)

 **[ShareNow](http://sharethis.com/publishers/get-sharenow)** is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
 Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
 Increase sharing activity on your site and add ShareNow!

-Join the ShareThis Publisher Network of 1.6M sites and get access to your analytics:
+Join the ShareThis Publisher Network of over 2M sites and get access to your analytics:
+Check out the live demo (http://sharethis.com/publishers/metrics-dashboard?txtHidDemo=demo#home)

 * Daily sharing activity per registered domain
 * Detailed reports on the top shared URLs (content) of your site(s)